yahayuta/pygame_samples/README.md

 ## slot_machine
 go to `slot_machine` directory and type `python main.py` then you will see game window popup.
 click spin button, then reels start rolling.

+## frogger
+go to `frogger` directory and type `python main.py` then you will see game window popup.
+you go to top with no crash obstacles, then get score.
+arrow up for forward and allow down for backward.